top of page

 the Kamitian God Amun (whom they renamed Amen).
 The churches I attended never

-mentioned Amun or the origins of "amen," but Egyptians were portrayed as the
+mentioned Amun or the origins of "Amen," but Kamitians (Egyptians) were portrayed as

 The movement of the Spirit of God in the hearts of men and women often calls them to act against the spirit of their times or causes them to anticipate a spirit which is yet in the making.
 In a moment of dedication, they are given wisdom and courage to dare a deed that challenges and to kindle a hope that inspires.
 Howard Thurman